abetusk/scratch/experiments/mystic-symbolic/README.md

 Maybe the king/queen also make sure to have a crown either for it's nesting or crown placement and the suite for it's crown placement/nesting.

+---

+The tarot generation is going to be pretty complex.

+All minor arcana will have to exclude the major arcana.
+All major arcana will have to exclude all other major arcana symbols, except the one in question, and suites of the minor arcana.
+All minor arcana will have to exclude the other suites of the minor arcana as well as exclude the suite symbol on all other levels and backgrounds, except for the level/attachment point used to display the suite.

+The minor arcana should have the suite be a different color from the background and the foreground creature.
+For cards in a given suite, the color scheme should be the same.

+We might want to hard code background `hsv_val` depending.

+---

+The conclusion might be `sibyl` is good for experimentation and random stuff but trying to shove all the intricacies and exceptions when creating a tarot deck, say, might be beyond scope.

+Instead of trying to shove all the random colors for different layers/symbols/whatever, maybe it's better to just explicitly give them in the DSL or some JSON description.

 Notes on SVG
 ---